giftnuss/foodsharing/README.md

 # Helper scripts

 There are a number of helper scripts available.
-Most of them obey the `FS_INT` variable.
+Most of them obey the `FS_INT` env var.
 Default is `dev`, you can also set it to `test`.

 | script | purpose |
 |--------|---------|